TGraceAn/ml_final/README.md

 Using Google Speech Command (GSC) as our dataset, we want to train so that the model recognise words (just some words from GSC)

-This is based on HolgerBovbjerg/data2vec-KWS (we just want to pass our presentation)

 We're using the GSC split: 80% train, 10% validate, 10% test

 The necessary Python packages to run the code is installed by running: